THOMAS M. M. HEMY (1852-1937) - PAGE 21

 On my earlier two pages about the 'Birkenhead' - pages 19 & 20, I specifically covered primarily data that related to Thomas M. Hemy.
 On this page I will show you whatever 'Birkenhead' artworks I find in my travels by other artists.

-1) and 2) The first two are non-Hemy images of the Birkenhead.
+2) and 3) These two are non-Hemy images of the Birkenhead.

 While the image above left is not identified as to its artist or subject, I presume that it is another painting of the sinking of the Birkenhead.